jhgoodwin/trinug-2019-08-21-workshop/README.md

             }
         }
     }
-    // are you able to infer the Get function and ToFilm functions?
-    // remember the postgres database uses lowercase fields with underscores by convention }
+    /* are you able to infer the Get function and ToFilm functions? remember the postgres database uses lowercase fields with underscores by convention Hint, the old style of creating parameters: var pFilmId = command.CreateParameter();
+        pFilmId.ParameterName = "film_id";
+        pFilmId.Value = id;
+        command.Parameters.Add(pFilmId);
+    */
+}
 ```